-- 3.40 The NPPF provides an incentive for brownfield development on sites containing vacant buildings.
+- 3.7.1 The NPPF provides an incentive for brownfield development on sites containing vacant buildings.
 Where a vacant building is brought back into any lawful use, or is demolished to be replaced by a new building, the developer should be offered a financial credit equivalent to the existing gross floor space of relevant vacant buildings when the local planning authority calculates any affordable housing contribution which will be sought.
-Affordable housing contributions may be required for any increase in floorspace. - 3.41 To qualify for vacant building credit a site must be a brownfield development and contain an existing building at the time the application is made and it is proposed to: - a) demolish the building for redevelopment; or - b) bring the building back into use - 3.42 Vacant Building Credit will apply where the building is wholly vacant and to be redeveloped completely and may result in a proportionate reduction in the
+Affordable housing contributions may be required for any increase in floorspace. - 3.7.2 To qualify for vacant building credit a site must be a brownfield development and contain an existing building at the time the application is made and it is proposed to: - a) demolish the building for redevelopment; or - b) bring the building back into use - 3.7.3 Vacant Building Credit will apply where the building is wholly vacant and to be redeveloped. completely If VBC applies, the existing floorspace or a vacant building should be credited against the floorspace of the new development and may result-in a proportionate reduction in the Affordable Housing Contribution should be made.

-Affordable Housing Contribution.
 Vacant Building Credit does not apply where the building:

-- a) has been abandoned in planning terms; or - b) has been vacated for the sole purpose of redevelopment; or - c) is covered by an extant or recently expired planning permission - 3.43 The proportion of the vacant building floor space as part of the total new floor space should be used to calculate the proportion of the affordable housing required by the policy.
+- a) has been abandoned in planning terms; or - b)--has been vacated for the sole purpose of redevelopment; or - c) is covered by an extant or recently expired planning permission - 3.7.4 The application of VBC will be guided by the Planning Practice Guidance and national policy.
+VBC does not apply to buildings that have been abandoned, the PPG sets out a number of criteria that can be used to distinguish whether a use has been abandoned. - 3.7.54The proportion of the vacant building floor space as part of the total new floor space should be used to calculate the proportion of the affordable housing required by the policy.